Nonlocal $H$-convergence for topologically nontrivial domains: Infinite-dimensional harmonic Dirichlet fields

 Moreover, if for $j\in \{0,1\}$ then $\ran(\cA_0), \ran(\cA_1)$ are closed. \end{theorem} \begin{proof} The statements are almost direct consequences of Proposition \ref{prop:osum}.
 The closedness of the ranges follows from Theorem \ref{thm:gara} in conjunction with the inequality asserted in Proposition \ref{prop:osum}.\end{proof}

-We are now in the position to provide an example for the desired range closed domain $\Omega$ with $\cH_D(\Omega)$ infinite-dimensional. \begin{example} Let $\Omega\subseteq \R^3$ be open, bounded and range closed with $\mathcal{H}_D(\Omega)\neq \{0\}$\footnote{In view of the Picard--Weber--Weck selection theorem together with \cite[Theorem 1]{Picard1984} or \cite{Pauly2021} $\Omega$ being smooth, bounded with disconnected complement is a possible choice.}.
+We are now in the position to provide an example for the desired range closed domain $\Omega$ with $\cH_D(\Omega)$ infinite-dimensional. \begin{example} Let $\Omega\subseteq \R^3$ be open, bounded and range closed with $\mathcal{H}_D(\Omega)\neq \{0\}$\footnote{As discussed in Figure \ref{fig:hDN}, an annular region is a possible choice.}.
 Then by Theorem \ref{thm:osumscomplex}, $\N$ identical copies of the operators $\gradc$ and $\curlc$ yield 2 operators $\mathcal{A}_0$, $\mathcal{A}_1$ with closed range and infinite-dimensional $ \ker(\mathcal{A}_1)\cap \ker(\mathcal{A}_0^*)$.
-We note that this orthogonal sum, by translation invariance of the derivative (and the locality of the operators involved), can be realised as a single set $\hat\Omega\subseteq \R^3$, which is a grid of copies of $\Omega$ that are arranged in such a way they do not intersect. \end{example}
+We note that this orthogonal sum, by translation invariance of the derivative (and the locality of the operators involved), can be realised as a single set $\hat\Omega\subseteq \R^3$, which is a grid of copies of $\Omega$ that are arranged in such a way they do not intersect; see also Figure \ref{fig:infdeg}.